evil1dwk/TrayNSLookup/README.md

 - Always run the PyInstaller command from the **project root**.
 - Make sure the `icons/` folder contains `TrayNSLookup.ico` and `gear.ico` before building.
-- The `.spec` file can simplify rebuilding — ask ChatGPT to generate one for you.
+- The `.spec` file can simplify rebuilding.

----

-## 📜 License

-MIT License © 2025
-You’re free to modify, use, and distribute TrayNSLookup with attribution.